Linuxfabrik/monitoring-plugins/check-plugins/diacos/README.md

 ## Overview

-This plugin checks availability and performance of an [ID DIACOS® installation]((https://www.id-suisse-ag.ch/loesungen/abrechnung/id-diacos/) by doing a login, search and logout.
+Checks availability and response time of an [ID DIACOS](https://www.id-suisse-ag.ch/loesungen/abrechnung/id-diacos/) installation by performing a full login, diagnosis search, and logout cycle.
+Alerts if the total response time exceeds the configured thresholds.
+Useful for monitoring the health of DIACOS medical billing systems.

-From the manufacturer:

-> ID DIACOS® is synonymous with accurate and fast invoicing in hospitals.
-The coding software allows clinical services to be documented quickly and reliably.
-ID DIACOS® offers functions that allow fees to be determined directly within the respective fee-payment systems, e.g., G-DRG, SWISS-DRG, EBM, etc., while ensuring full compliance with statutory requirements.
-The coding quality is optimized through bi-directional integration with hospital information systems.
-[Source](https://www.id-berlin.de/en/products/codierung/id-diacos/)
+ID DIACOS is a coding software for accurate and fast invoicing in hospitals, allowing clinical services to be documented quickly and reliably within fee-payment systems such as G-DRG, SWISS-DRG, and EBM.

+**Data Collection:**

+* Performs three sequential API calls against the ID DIACOS REST API (`/axis2/idlogikrest`):
+  1. `user.Login` - authenticates with the provided licence and user name, returns a session ID
+  2. `classification.SearchDiagnoses` - performs a diagnosis search using configurable parameters
+  3. `user.Logoff` - terminates the session
+* Measures the total runtime across all three calls
+* Each API call reports its own `totalTimeMillis` from the server response

+**Compatibility:**

+* Any platform with network access to the ID DIACOS REST API

+**Important Notes:**

-Plugin execution may take more than 10 seconds.
+* Plugin execution may take more than 10 seconds depending on network latency and server load
+* `--login-name` and `--login-licence` are required parameters
+* The session ID is validated for minimum expected length before proceeding with the search

 ## Fact Sheet